 At the beginning of the apprenticeship contract (around November), the University tutor and host company draw up a training plan in the presence of the apprentice, which is subsequently co-signed by all three 3 parties.

-The training plan determines and fixes:
+The training plan determines:

 - The provisional calendar

 - The rate the apprentice will be payed

 During this first appointment, an initial report is made on: